-Then, on a personal note, I have been working on The Bark in what seems like 24/7 mode since I co-founded it 23 years ago, with nary a break.
-Almost a third of my life has been devoted to my print “baby,” and while it has been an exceedingly fulfilling endeavor, I’ve been told by my doctors that it has contributed to a decline in my health.
-I don’t know if, like this issue, I’ll reach the century mark, but I do know it’s time for me to bow out.
+On a personal note, I have been working on The Bark in what seems like 24/7 mode since I co-founded it 23 years ago, with nary a break.
+Almost a third of my life has been devoted to my “baby.”
+I don’t know if, like this magazine, I’ll reach the century mark, but I do know it’s time for me to bow out.
 Trust me, this was an exceedingly difficult and poignant decision to make.